Rakshith2605/nmdb/README.md

-# NLMDB: Natural Language Model Database
+# NLMDB: Natural Language & MCP-powered Database

 NLMDB is a Python library that allows you to query databases using natural language through the Model Context Protocol (MCP) approach.
 The library provides a simple API for interacting with databases using either OpenAI or Hugging Face models.